open-guides/og-aws/README.md

     * 🚪 Alternative non-AWS options
     * 💸 Cost issues and discussion
     * 🕍 A mild warning attached to “full solution” or opinionated frameworks that may take significant time to understand and/or might not fit your needs exactly; the opposite of a point solution (the cathedral is a nod to [Raymond’s metaphor](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar))
+    * 🚧 Areas where correction or improvement are needed (possibly with link to an issue — do help)

 ## General Information